tensorflow/compression/README.md

 ### Colab

-To try out TFC live in a [Colab](https://colab.research.google.com/), run the following command in a cell before executing your Python code:
+You can try out TFC live in a [Colab](https://colab.research.google.com/).
+The following command installs the latest version of TFC that is compatible with the installed TensorFlow version.
+Run it in a cell before executing your Python
+code:

 ```
-!pip install tensorflow-compression
+!pip install tensorflow-compression~=$(pip show tensorflow | perl -p -0777 -e 's/.*Version: (\\d\\.\\d).*/\\1.0/sg')
 ```

+Note: The binary packages of TFC are tied to TF with the same minor version (e.g., TFC 2.9.1 requires TF 2.9.x), and Colab sometimes lags behind a few days in deploying the latest version of TensorFlow.
+As a result, using `pip install tensorflow-compression` naively might attempt to upgrade TF, which can create problems.

 ### Docker